astronomer/docs/learn/dags.md

 import example_astronauts_three_tasks from '!!raw-loader!../code-samples/dags/dags/example_astronauts_three_tasks.py';
 import complex_dag_structure from '!!raw-loader!../code-samples/dags/dags/complex_dag_structure.py';

-A **DAG** is a **directed acyclic graph**, a mathematical structure consisting of nodes and edges.
-In Airflow, a DAG represents the unit of one data pipeline or workflow.
-Within an Airflow DAG, each node represents a task and each edge represents a dependency between tasks.

-DAGs are defined in Python code and visualized in the Airflow UI.
-They can be as simple as a single task or as complex as hundreds or thousands of tasks with complicated dependencies.
+In Airflow, a **DAG** is a data pipeline or workflow.
+DAGs are the main organizational unit in Airflow, they contain a collection of tasks with defined dependencies between them that you want to execute on a schedule.
+An Airflow DAG is defined in Python code and visualized in the Airflow UI.
+DAGs can be as simple as a single task or as complex as hundreds or thousands of tasks with complicated dependencies.

 The following screenshot shows a complex DAG graph in the Airflow UI.
 After reading this guide, you'll be able to understand the elements of this graph, as well as know how to define DAGs and use DAG parameters.